ncatlab/nlab-content/pages/4/1/4/0/414/content.md

 A category $C$ has **enough projectives** if for every object $X$ there is an epimorphism $P\to X$ where  $P$ is projective.

-There are variations of this definition where "epimorphism" is replaced by some other type of morphism, such as a [[strong epimorphism]] or the left class in some [[orthogonal factorization system]].
+There are variations of this definition where "epimorphism" is replaced by some other type of morphism, such as a [[regular epimorphism]] or [[strong epimorphism]] or the left class in some [[orthogonal factorization system]].